 Just a few hours after Nassau County held its commission meeting, St. Johns County announced they were also partially opening beaches effective Friday, April 17, 2020.
 According to a news release, St. Johns County beaches “are now open from 6:00 a.m. to 12:00 noon seven days a week for uses that include physical activity and motion.
 Activities now permitted on St. Johns County Beaches include walking, running, exercise, surfing, biking, fishing, swimming, surfing, and other uses that require physical activity.
 As lifeguards may not be on duty, all swimming is done at your own risk…”Walk to exercise not to socialize,” said Dawn C. Allicock, M.D., MPH, Director and Health Officer of Florida Department of Health in St. Johns County.
 “As long as individuals adhere to the CDC guidelines of social distancing, getting exercise and fresh air can be beneficial for our citizens’ physical and mental health.”
 (See more info at St. Johns government website.)

 Just across the border, Georgia’s Governor took a highly controversial action, reopening the state’s beaches in early April, with some restrictions.
 In doing so, the Georgia Governor nullified any local level decisions by Georgia’s cities and counties to keep their beaches closed.

-The coronavirus pandemic is an enormously challenging situation for all, to say the least.
-Amelia Island tourism, that underpins the local economy, has been decimated, as though a tidal wave washed over this beautiful barrier island.
+The coronavirus pandemic is an enormously challenging situation for all.
+Amelia Island tourism, the industry that underpins the local economy, has been decimated.

 Watch Nassau Meetings Online